Currently unavailable: until 09/01/2017

 Applying to Vet school?

-I have been through the veterinary school application and am very aware of the challenges that the whole process brings.
+I have been through the veterinary school application process and am very aware of the challenges that the whole journey brings.
 I am happy to offer you help with whatever stage of the application you are at, whether that be achieving the entry requirements, touching up the personal statement or practising for the interview process.

-I look forward to meeting you :)
+I look forward to hearing from you :)

 |English Language||GCSE||£18 /hr|